How do you set up a cookie banner through Google Tag Manager in conjunction with Server-Side Tagging?

 Difference between an ignoreable and ignoreable cookie banner

 Be careful not to use nudging when customizing your cookie banner.
 Nudging is influencing choice.
 Changing the environment of choice to subconsciously direct your site visitors toward an outcome (desired by you) is not permissible.
-When you make the 'accept all cookies' button bright green and give the 'accept all cookies' virtually the same color as the background and also make the text virtually unreadable, you are doing nudging.
-See below for an example of a cookie banner doing nudging.
+When you make the 'accept all cookies' button bright green and give the 'decline all cookies' virtually the same color as the background and also make the text unreadable, you are nudging your users.
+View the image below for an example of a cookie banner that is nudging.
 If your cookie banner looks like this, it's time to think about a new layout.

 Read the following article from the Personal Data Authority on formatting your cookie banner.